Nanibucky/Cascade_RAG/README.md

 🚀 Running the Agent
 Execute the following command to run the RAG agent:

-bash
-Copy
-Edit
 python rag_agent.py

 The agent will: ✅ Load documents from the specified directory.
 ✅ Apply cascade retrieval to extract relevant context based on your query.
 ✅ Use an LLM (e.g., GPT-4) to generate a response.

-📜 License
-[Include your license information here.]

-🤝 Contributing
-Contributions are welcome!
-Please follow the repository guidelines for submitting updates and improvements.